-(This course is offered online for the Organizational Management major.)
+(This course is offered online for the Business Degree Completion Program)

 Satisfies Integrative experience requirement.
 Students will take a multi-disciplinary approach to understanding individual behavior within organizations, including team and group behavior.
 Topics examined will include motivation, change management, organizational communication, groups and teams, negotiation and conflict, and leadership.
 Change management is extensively covered within an organizational change strategy context.
 This course is intended to be writing & speaking intensive with a significant focus on effective business communication.